HandBrake/HandBrake-docs/source/docs/en/latest/technical/performance.markdown

 | H.265 MKV 2160p60 | *none*           | RF 24   | AAC stereo   | 7.9 FPS        | 0.33x          | 10.80 Mb/s     | 993.4 MB   |
 | H.265 MKV 2160p60 | NLMeans Medium   | RF 24   | AAC stereo   | 5.3 FPS        | 0.22x          |  8.72 Mb/s     | 800.0 MB   |

 As you can see, NLMeans can significantly increase encoding time, even on a powerful computer.

-Despite this, it is excellent for restoring picture quality for videos with prominent noise and grain.
-Even with a relatively clean source like the one used here, the noise reduction performed by NLMeans allowed the video encoder to achieve a 19.5% reduction in file size, at the expense of a 50% increase in encoding time.
+Despite this, it is excellent for restoring `Sources` with prominent visual noise and grain.
+Even with a relatively clean `Source` like the one used here, the noise reduction performed by NLMeans allowed the video encoder to achieve a 19.5% reduction in file size, at the expense of a 50% increase in encoding time.

 ## Summary of factors affecting encoding performance